decentralized-identity/keri/docs/Q-and-A.md

 (_SamMSmith_)

 ## What do I need a self-signing identifier for?
-Often it is an efficiecy measure where the identifier includes the signature as your `content-addressable hash`
+Often it is an efficiecy measure where the identifier includes the signature as your `content-addressable hash`.\
+(_SamMSmith_)

 # Q&A section Event logs